2019 Sensation Babar Azam Reflects On The Year - UrduPoint

 It is no surprise that Babar is the only cricketer in the ICC Player Rankings to feature in the top-six across the three formats - No.6 in Tests, No.3 in ODIs and No.1 in T20Is.

-Looking back at 2019, Babar Azam said: “It was a great year for me.
+Looking back at 2019, Babar Azam said here on Tuesday, "It was a great year for me.
 I learned a lot this year especially how to perform in all conditions.
-I used to score runs earlier but sometimes I wasn’t able to give match-winning performances.
+I used to score runs earlier but sometimes I wasn't able to give match-winning performances.
 I tried to improve on that aspect learned how to bat and win games under pressure, which was a big learning curve for me.

-“This year, I played my first 50-over World Cup.
+"This year, I played my first 50-over World Cup.
 It was a big occasion and I really enjoyed the event [Babar scored a Pakistan record 474 runs in the tournament at 67.71].
 As a kid, I used to follow World Cups very keenly on television.
-When I got selected for the big event, I set a goal of doing something big and different.
+When I got selected for the big event, I set a goal of doing something big and different", he said.

-“Being the top batsman in my team was always a target for me.
+"Being the top batsman in my team was always a target for me.
 The World Cup gave me an opportunity of getting recognised at the highest level, which gave me real satisfaction.
-My innings against New Zealand (101*, 127b, 11x4) was my best in the tournament and it taught me a great deal of how to bat and bail the team out in a pressure situation.
+My innings against New Zealand (101*, 127b, 11x4) was my best in the tournament and it taught me a great deal of how to bat and bail the team out in a pressure situation", said the right handed middle order batsman.

-“Test cricket was also quite rewarding for me this year.
-For the past two years, I wasn’t quite living up to my own and cricket fans’ expectations in the longest format.
+Babar Azam said, "Test cricket was also quite rewarding for me this year.
+For the past two years, I wasn't quite living up to my own and cricket fans' expectations in the longest format.
 This year, I worked on improving the mistakes I made in the format and was able to overcome some of them which helped me make some runs.
-The more you play the longer format, the more you understand the nuances of the game and find your way.
+The more you play the longer format, the more you understand the nuances of the game and find your way".

-“My innings in South Africa against Dale Steyn gave me great pleasure and confidence that I can get into the Test match zone.
-I also learned how to convert 60s and 70s into 100s, and then my century in Australia gave me confidence that I can make big runs in the format.
+"My innings in South Africa against Dale Steyn gave me great pleasure and confidence that I can get into the Test match zone.
+I also learned how to convert 60s and 70s into 100s, and then my century in Australia gave me confidence that I can make big runs in the format", he asserted.

-“When you score in places like South Africa, Australia and New Zealand against formidable bowling attacks, you get self-belief and confidence.
-I rate the century against Australia as my best innings of the year in Test format.

-“Playing in front of home crowd was a special feeling.
-I am thankful to the Almighty that I succeeded in achieving my goal of scoring and winning a Test against Sri Lanka.
+"When you score in places like South Africa, Australia and New Zealand against formidable bowling attacks, you get self-belief and confidence.
+I rate the century against Australia as my best innings of the year in Test format", he said, adding "Playing in front of home crowd was a special feeling.
+I am thankful to the Almighty that I succeeded in achieving my goal of scoring and winning a Test against Sri Lanka".

-“I really enjoyed batting in front of home crowds.
+The stylish batsman said, "I really enjoyed batting in front of home crowds.
 When fans take your name and you hear slogans in the stands, your confidence increases 200 per cent.
 It is an inexplicable feeling.
-I don’t feel undue pressure in these situations, it, in fact, increases my focus and determination thinking that these fans want me to do really well and I must make them happy.
+I don't feel undue pressure in these situations, it, in fact, increases my focus and determination thinking that these fans want me to do really well and I must make them happy".

 "You have to forget your past performances and focus on improving all the time.
 You can't afford to relax if you have one good year.
 You have to keep delivering all the time that should be the ultimate goal.